wavemaker/docs/learn/on-premise/azure/launching-instances-in-azure.md

 lsblk
 ```

 - New volumes are raw block devices, and you must create a file system on them before you can mount and use them.
-For creating file systems use following command.
+For creating file systems, use the following command.

 ```bash
 Command: mkfs -t ext4 /dev/< block-device-name >
 Example: mkfs -t ext4 /dev/sdc
 ```

-- Use the mkdir command to create a mount point directory for the volume.
-The mount point is where the volume is located in the file system tree and where you read and write files to after you mount the volume. for wme-setup create two directories. create directories using the following commands.
+- Use the `mkdir` command to create a mount point directory for the volume.
+The mount point is where the volume is located in the file system tree and where you read and write files after you mount the volume.
+For WME-Setup, create two directories using the following commands.

 ```bash
 mkdir /data